URL Structure: Understanding URLs & How They Impact SEO

 3. Short and Keyword-rich

-Simply put, short and sweet but do not place irrelevant words.
+Simply put, keep it short and sweet, but avoid using irrelevant words.
 As mentioned earlier, the URL should be created both for Google’s search engines and users.
-This will help the search engine and users to figure out the topic of your content easily.
+This will help the search engines and users figure out the topic of your content easily.

 4. Make it inviting to Click and Share